Data Protection Addendum

 3.5 Provider must not Sell MBRDNA Personal Information.

 3.6 Provider must not retain, use, or disclose MBRDNA Personal Information for any purpose other than to perform the Services specified in the Agreement, including retaining, using, or disclosing MBRDNA Personal Information for a commercial purpose other than providing the Services specified in the Agreement.

 3.7 Provider must not retain, use, or disclose MBRDNA Personal Information outside of the direct business relationship between MBRDNA and Provider.

 3.8 Provider certifies that it understands and agrees to be bound by the restrictions set forth in this Section 3.

-3.9 For any transfers of MBRDNA Personal Information under this Addendum from the European Union, the EEA and/or their member states, Switzerland and the United Kingdom to the United States, Provider must; (1) maintain its certification to the Privacy Shield; and (2) comply with each of the Privacy Shield principles (including, without limitation, Accountability for Onward Transfer).
+3.9 For any transfers of MBRDNA Personal Information under this Addendum from the European Union, the EEA and/or their member states, Switzerland and the United Kingdom to the United States, Provider must Maintain a legal transfer mechanism as defined under the GDPR.
+Any proposed transfer mechanism must be approved by MBRDNA.

 4.1 Provider must protect any MBRDNA Data in its possession from Security Incidents.
 Provider must, consistent with accepted industry standards, applicable Data Protection Laws, and its security obligations under this Addendum, collect and record information and maintain logs, planning documents, audit trails, records and reports concerning: (i) its Security Measures; (ii) its compliance with this Addendum; (iii) Security Incidents, (iv) its Processing of MBRDNA Personal Information; and (v) the access and use of Provider systems that contain or facilitate access to MBRDNA Data.